-Of the main tributaries to the Leech River mainstem, Cragg crk (draining from the east) had the lowest average concentration and least aromatic NOM character, while West Leech NOM was higher in concentration and more aromatic.
+Of the main tributaries to the Leech River mainstem, Cragg crk (Fig X, draining from the east) had the lowest average DOC concentration and least aromatic NOM character, while West Leech was higher in DOC concentration and more aromatic.
 It was expected that that there would be differences in NOM concentration and character among monitoring sites, but it wasn’t immediately obvious why event-based NOM variances were greater at the West Leech site (20.85 km2 sub-basin) compared to other streams draining catchments of similar size (i.e. Leech-head, 20.59 km2 sub-basin; and Cragg crk 28.06 km2 sub-basin).
 As water quality is intrinsically linked to watershed characteristics, there may be a key feature (or combination of features) that operate in tandem with weather conditions to drive NOM concentration and character dynamics.
-This chapter evaluates watershed characteristics (e.g. land cover, parent material, slope) with conditions (e.g. antecedent rain, sampling stage) to identify possible explanatory variables for differences and drivers of change in NOM concentration and character across the six monitoring sites in the Leech WSA.
+This chapter evaluates watershed characteristics (e.g. land cover, parent material, slope) in concert with hydroclimatic conditions (e.g. antecedent rain, sampling stage) to identify possible explanatory variables for differences and drivers of change in NOM concentration and character across the six monitoring sites in the Leech WSA.

 Random Forests